The decivo Approach

 Why Clarity before the build makes the difference

 Many teams build too early.
-We make assumptions, risks, and priorities tangible first — so they become testable prototypes and reliable next steps.
+We make assumptions, risks, and priorities tangible first — so they become testable prototypes and reliable products.

 The Core Problem